fletchel/DL2-CALM/blogpost.md

 # Conclusion

 In this paper, we reproduced and extended the high-level results of Confident Adaptive Language Modelling (CALM) [14] with respect to early-exiting.
-In particular, we found that the softmax response confidence method provided the best trade-off between speed and performance, and could lead to faster inference for sufficiently large models.
+In particular, we found that the softmax response confidence method provided the best trade-off between speed and performance and could lead to faster inference for sufficiently large models.
 We implemented and tested a method to speed up the softmax response through top-k token propagation, further speeding up this method.
 We also implemented a number of additional confidence classifiers and improved over the linear classifier presented in CALM with MLP/transformer classifiers, although further work must be done to confirm this, as our experiments here were hindered by limited access to compute.
+We also reproduced the calibrations of the original paper finding similar trends to that of the authors.

 # Contributions per student